-At the end of the SECOND semester you will be able to reach level A1 in Dutch, as defined by the Common European Framework of Languages (CEFR), emphasizing speaking and listening skills.
+At the end of the SECOND semester you will be able to reach level A1 in Dutch, as defined by the Common European Framework of Languages (CEFR), focusing on all four language skills (speaking, listening, writing and reading).
 Please see table below.
 This table is the same as the one in the semester handbook of semester 1.